KannonZenetism/zenetism-field-physics/zenetism/MP06-decoding-and-emergence-ch12-15.md

 The same **outfolding and infolding**
 described in the cosmological model
-also unfolds within each soul’s journey.
+also unfolds within each soul's journey.

 | Soul Phase | Inner Experience |
 |---|---|